44 GREAT ATTRACTIONS IN MOAB, UTAH

 Location: UT-211 en route to the Needles District of Canyonlands National Park | Duration: 10-20 minutes | Cost: FREE

-Newspaper Rock has one of the most impressive collections of petroglyphs I've ever seen.
-I always make a quick stop at this roadside attraction when I'm heading off for a hike in the Needles District of Canyonlands National Park.
+Newspaper Rock has one of the most impressive collections of petroglyphs in the American Southwest.
+I always make a quick stop at this roadside attraction when I'm heading for a hike in the Needles District of Canyonlands National Park.
 You'll see a lot of human and animal characters on this massive rock panel.
-I particularly enjoy all the sheep!
+The sheep images are particularly fascinating.

 |